Robust Beamforming Design for Intelligent Reflecting Surface Aided Cognitive Radio Systems with Imperfect Cascaded CSI: SCD Robust Design Based on Bounded Error Model

-where $\boldsymbol{\tau}=[\tau_1,\cdots,\tau_{2N}]^\mathrm{T}$ are the slack variables. $\kappa$ is the penalty multiplier to scale the penalty item $\sum_{n=1}^{2N} \tau_n$ which can control the feasibility of $\boldsymbol{\phi}$ combining with adjustable $\kappa$.
+where $\boldsymbol{\tau}\!=\![\tau_1,\!\cdots\!,\tau_{2N}\!]^\mathrm{T}$ are slack variables. $\kappa$ is a penalty multiplier to scale the penalty item $\sum_{n=1}^{2N} \!\tau_n$ which can control the feasibility of $\boldsymbol{\phi}$ combining with adjustable $\kappa$.
 This subproblem is an SOCP problem which can be solved by using CVX.
-For the convenience of understanding, a flow chart is provided in Fig. \ref{fig-flowchart1} to summarize the key steps of the whole optimization processing for SCD scheme.
+For the convenience of understanding, a flow chart is provided in Fig. \ref{fig-flowchart1} to summarize the key steps of the whole optimization procedure for SCD scheme.